Finland

 Average maternal age (AMA)

 In 2024, mothers in Finland had children at an average age of 30.0 years.
 It is essentially unchanged from the previous year.
 Across the most recent five-year window, AMA has been rising with an average of 29.8 years.
 Compared with the long-run norm from the 2020s (29.8 years), the average maternal age today is close to that long-run level.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | BIRTH | Year | BIRTH |